sjdobesh/win/readme.md

 # **win**
-window interface for sdl2 and opengl in c.
+a window interface for sdl2 and opengl in c

 ## dependencies
-SDL2 and OpenGL.
+SDL2 and OpenGL

 ## usage
 ```c